zheksoon/snapdrag/README.md

 });
 ```

 The callback is called on every mouse move during the drag interaction.
-It's not recommended to put expensive logic here because it's called frequently.
+It’s not recommended to put expensive logic here because it’s called frequently.

-The  arguments are the same as in `onDragStart` with some additions:
+Arguments are the same as in `onDragStart` with some additions:
 - `dropTargets` is an array of drop targets where the draggable is currently over.
-The drop target is an object with the following fields:
+Each drop target is an object with:
   -	`element` is the drop target element.
   -	`data` is the data associated with the drop target.
-- `top` and `left` are the coordinates of the rendered draggable element relative to the viewport (not mouse coordinates).
+-	top and left are the coordinates of the rendered draggable element relative to the viewport (not mouse coordinates).

 #### `onDragEnd`
-Called when the drag interaction ends. `dropTargets` will be an empty array if the draggable wasn't dropped.
+Called when the drag interaction ends. `dropTargets` will be an empty array if the draggable wasn’t dropped on any drop target.

 ```tsx
 const { draggable } = useDraggable({